Providence Island Company

-The Providence Company or Providence Island Company was an English chartered company founded in 1629 by a group of Puritans including Robert Rich, 2nd Earl of Warwick in order to establish the Providence Island colony on Providence Island and Mosquito Coast of what became Nicaragua.
+The Providence Company or Providence Island Company was an English chartered company founded in 1629 by a group of Puritan investors including Robert Rich, 2nd Earl of Warwick in order to establish the Providence Island colony on Providence Island in the Bay of Moskitia.

+English settlers were sent to the colonies to run plantations.
+The colonies also functioned as a base for privateers operating against Spanish ships and settlements in the region.
+Colonists had to pay one fifth of the plunder to the Company.
+The colonies were destroyed by the Spanish and Portuguese in 1641.

 Background

 Providence Island was discovered during 1629 by Daniel Elfrith.
-Elfrith passed its location to Philip Bell who was governor of the Somers Islands; Bell mentioned it to Nathaniel Rich.
-Rich then involved the Earl of Warwick, his family connection, who called a meeting for 10 November 1629, at Brooke House in Holborn, London.
+Elfrith passed its location to Philip Bell who was governor of the Somers Isles, or Somers Islands (Bermuda); Bell mentioned it to Nathaniel Rich.
+Rich then involved the Earl of Warwick, his cousin, who called a meeting for 10 November 1629, at Brooke House in Holborn, London.
 The result was finance, notionally £200 per member, with 20 members, that number being achieved at the start of 1631.
 Bell accompanied settlers to Providence Island, landed on 24 December of the same year, and became the first governor.

 Participants

 Besides Lord Warwick, among the twenty shareholders in the Company were William Fiennes, Lord Saye and Sele, and Robert Greville, Lord Brooke.
 Oliver St John, a Puritan barrister, represented the Providence Company's interests, and the treasurer was John Pym, a squire from the West Country.
 William Jessop was commissioned as the Company's Secretary.

 The Company was granted a royal charter.
 Of these investors, 12 already were involved with the Somers Isles Company.
 An official record names 7 for the patent granted 4 December 1630, with others to be added in future.
 The following are listed as Charter Members:

 Four of them dropped out early, and other investors bought into the Company.

 A decade later, the English Civil War made these names famous.
 John Hampden was also a prominent figure in the events leading up to the English Civil War.
 He was not a shareholder personally but was a cousin of one, and he did arbitrate between the shareholders and their agents on the island.

 A close kinship group linked several charter members of the Company: Lord Warwick's younger brother Henry, recently made Earl of Holland and a favourite of Queen Henrietta Maria; their half-brother, their mother's natural son, Mountjoy Blount, recently made Earl of Newport and, like Holland, a figure at court; their cousin the Earl of Essex and his brother-in-law the Earl of Hertford.

 The first opposition party in English history coalesced around this nucleus and their friends in both Houses of Parliament, formed at the end of the 1630s in resistance to the imposition of Ship Money, and meeting ostensibly for Company business in Gray's Inn Lane or Brook House, Holborn, or in the country.